-Natural rubber (NR) and styrene butadiene rubber (SBR) are two kinds of general rubbers [1].
-NR usually possesses fine qualities especially strength and rebound resilience, but it must be obtained from plants.
-SBR is easy to prepare but its strength and rebound resilience cannot match the standards as NR because its molecular structure [1].
-NR/SBR vulcanizate combines the advantages of NR and SBR and possess fine comprehensive qualities so that it has been widely used in many fields (e.g. tire industry) [1,2].
+Natural rubber (NR polyisoprene), as mainly harvested from natural products, possesses relatively good ecofriendly properties compared to other synthetic rubbers[1], therefore NR has been used in some environmentally restricted areas.
+To overcome its inherent shortages, NR has been widely blended with styrene-butadiene rubber (SBR).
+NR/SBR combines the advantages of NR and SBR and possess fine comprehensive qualities so that it could be practically used in some specific fields (e.g. water treatment industry) [1,2].
 Currently, many NR/SBR vulcanizates are being used in dynamic environments, which require NR/SBR with fine mechanical properties in both static and dynamic state [2].
 Thus, examinations and analysis of the comprehensive mechanical properties of NR/SBR are necessary before their industrial application.

-Researches have demonstrated that several factors including curing system, reinforcing agents, fillers and antiagents are also related to vulcanizates' mechanical properties besides constituents' structures and characteristics [3-13].
+Researches have demonstrated curing system directly affected on vulcanizates' mechanical properties besides constituents' structures and characteristics [3-13].
 Curing system is always concerned because it can directly alerts vulcanizates' structures as well as affects vulcanizates' dynamical mechanical behaviors, and further determining mechanical properties [10-13].
 In most cases, sulfur curing systems were used to prepare NR/SBR vulcanizates [2].
 According to the constituents' ratio of curing systems, there are three kinds of curing systems: conventional vulcanization (CV), effective vulcanization (EV) and semi-effective vulcanization (SEV) [2].
 The most significant difference among these three systems is the sulfur-accelerant ratio (it means the ration of the amount of sulfur and the amount of accelerant).
 The sulfur-accelerant ratio is usually higher than 2.5 in CV, while the sulfur-accelerant ratio in EV is usually less than 0.4 and the sulfur-accelerant ratio is nearly equal to 1 in SEV.
-The difference in sulfuraccelerant ratio affects the type of crosslink bond and crosslink density of vulcanizates, consequently affects the vulcanizates' configuration, regularity, and crystallization or orientation behaviors, and will finally determine vulcanizates' mechanical properties.
+The difference in sulfur- accelerant ratio affects the type of crosslink bond and crosslink density of vulcanizates, consequently affects the vulcanizates' configuration, regularity, and crystallization or orientation behaviors, and will finally determine vulcanizates' mechanical properties.
 Thus, screening appropriate curing system is critical in a given environment.
 Some researches reported that CV system is suitable for vulcanizates in dynamic environment and EV system is good for that in static environment with high temperature [14-19].
-However, these experiences didn't comparatively test the effects brought by curing systems and the sulfur-accelerant ratios on vulcanizates.
+However, these experiences didn't comparatively test the effects brought by curing systems and the sulfuraccelerant ratios on vulcanizates.

-Therefore, in our present study, we first prepared NR/SBR vulcanizates via conventional vulcanization (CV), effective vulcanization (EV) and semi-effective vulcanization (SEV) respectively.
-We then examined the mechanical properties of the prepared NR/SBR vulcanizates.
+Therefore, in this study, the NR that used in water treatment application was selected for blending with SBR.
+The NR/SBR was vulcanizated via conventional vulcanization (CV), effective vulcanization (EV) and semi-effective vulcanization (SEV) systems respectively.
+In the following test, we then examined the mechanical properties of the prepared NR/SBR vulcanizates.
 These mechanical properties include tensile strength, tear strength, elongation at break, modulus, Shore A hardness and relative volume abrasion.